Sometimes we hate it. Often, it confuses people. We always know we should avoid it.

 Scalp a very quick trade, usually lasting only minutes

-Position Trade a trade that is held as a position in a larger portfolio, generally for a longer period of time
+Position Trade a trade that is held as a position in a larger portfolio, generally for a longer period

 Investment a position based on the fundamentals of a company and intended to be held for the long term

-Fundamental analysis Study of the business data of a company including earnings per share, book value, debt ratios, and the management team
+Fundamental analysis Study of the business data of a company, including earnings per share, book value, debt ratios, and the management team

 Technical analysis Study of the price action and supply and demand relationship of a security